EdgarsLiepa/wastewater_LV/README.md

 Microbiome and metagenome analysis of Latvian waste-water data.

-In this study were anlysed
+In this study were analysed microbiome

 -   Tax composition

--   Gene composition
+-   Antibiotic resistance gene diversity

 <!-- -->